Stu1958/Bitaxe-ESP32CYD-Monitor/README.md

 ---

 ## 🛡️ Why This Controller?
 (ASIC Protection)
-Standard Avalon firmware often prioritizes "quiet" operation, allowing internal temperatures to climb as high as **85°C – 95°C**.
+Standard Avalon firmware often prioritizes "quiet" operation, allowing internal average temperatures to climb as high as **85°C – 95°C**.
 For 5nm silicon chips, constant high heat is the primary cause of hardware failure and hashrate degradation.

 * **Absolute Peak Monitoring (Tmax):** Monitors the **hottest single chip** in the array.
 Automatic fan control directly regulates Tmax based on your target temperature.
 * Target temperature will be maintained regardless of ambient temperature!